State report reviews broker contracts, health insurance, lunch policy at Buena Regional

 The four recommendations Buena Regional did implement stemmed from two findings.

-The first finding concerned whether Buena Regional complied with the federal income-verification regulations when administering the National School Lunch Program.
+The first finding concerned whether Buena Regional complied with federal income-verification regulations when administering the National School Lunch Program.
 In fiscal years 2016 and 2017, Buena Regional did not apply federally mandated scrutiny to applications for free or reduced-price lunch.
-The district specifically needed to further examine “error prone applications” which are applications where the listed income is too close to the eligibility limit; and applications requiring “verification for cause” which focuses on applicants with zero reported income or applicants the district believes is receiving unreported income.
+The district specifically needed to further examine “error prone applications,” which are applications where the listed income is too close to the eligibility limit; and applications requiring “verification for cause,” which focuses on applicants with zero reported income or applicants the district believes are receiving unreported income.

-The Comptroller report found that the district had participated in required training and is applying to appropriate scrutiny to applications.
+The comptroller's report found the district had participated in required training and is applying appropriate scrutiny to applications.

 The second finding concerned duplicate health insurance benefits.
-The Comptroller’s Office found that Buena Regional issued health benefit wavier payments to nine employees who were already receiving district health insurance benefits, costing the district $35,469 in fiscal year 2017.
-Six cases of duplicate benefits was enabled by the collective bargaining agreement with the Buena Regional Education Association that allows for spouses to individually opt out of the district insurance plan.
+The Comptroller’s Office found Buena Regional issued health benefit waiver payments to nine employees who were already receiving district health insurance benefits, costing the district $35,469 in fiscal year 2017.
+Six cases of duplicate benefits were enabled by the collective bargaining agreement with the Buena Regional Education Association that allows for spouses to individually opt out of the district insurance plan.

-“We note that this practice is permissible under the current collective bargaining agreement and that the individuals were previously identified in the 2020 Audit,” the Comptroller report said.
+“We note that this practice is permissible under the current collective bargaining agreement and that the individuals were previously identified in the 2020 audit,” the comptroller's report states.
 “We note, however, that this practice is wasteful and contrary to the purpose of a waiver payment as these employees were able to receive health benefits while collecting payment for opting out of the same benefits.”

 The Comptroller’s Office recommended that Buena Regional develop policies to avert the double benefits awarded through administrative mistakes.
-Buena Regional said in its corrective action plan that it would do so by subjecting each health insurance waive request to direct review by the business administrator.
-In its Wednesday report, the Comptroller’s Office found that recommendation had been implemented
+Buena Regional said in its corrective action plan it would do so by subjecting each health insurance waiver request to direct review by the business administrator.
+In its Wednesday report, the Comptroller’s Office found that recommendation had been implemented.

+MAYS LANDING — The Coalition for a Safe Community hosted its annual teen summit at Atlantic …

-The Comptroller’s Office also asked that the district negotiate with the BREA teachers’ union to amend their collective bargaining agreement and bar spouses from receiving duplicate benefits.
-While the Comptroller report determined that recommendation had been implemented, district negotiations with the BREA on that front have not been successful for the district.
+The Comptroller’s Office also asked that the district negotiate with the teachers union to amend their collective bargaining agreement and bar spouses from receiving duplicate benefits.
+While the comptroller's report determined that recommendation had been implemented, district negotiations with the union on that front have not been successful for the district.

 Contact Chris Doyle